 Camera – get your hands on a good quality camera or smartphone to take your photos.
 If you use a low quality camera, the photos may display smaller on your advert.

 Variety: Add a variety of photos – our site allows you to upload up to 15!
 And, if your description mentions a specific feature, then show a photo of it.

 Lighting: where possible, ensure there’s daylight or good lighting

 See our examples of good vs not-so-good photos

-Photos that that don’t show the actual business will attract less buyers, however, if you are selling a business that comes with stock or a Website, then showing some photos on the product is fine, as it will give buyers an idea what is being sold.
+Businesses for sale that don’t show any photos will get less attention to a business for sale that does, and will therefore attract less buyer enquiries.
+If you are selling a business that comes with Stock or a Website, or you want to keep the sale confidential, then showing photos of the type products sold or some generic photo’s is fine, as it will give buyers an idea what is being sold.
 It is always better to display a photo than leave blank.

 Busy photos –YES

 Showing your business in full swing packed with customers is a great way to attract buyers.

 The left example is low quality and the lighting is poor, resulting in it being difficult for buyers to see the business’ features.
 The right example is an appealing and bright photo that shows the business’ features and decoration.